Apollo Education Group: Asset under Apollo Global Management (2016–present)

 On May 6, 2016, the shareholders of the company approved the sale of the firm for $1.14 billion to a group of private investors: Najafi Companies, a Phoenix firm, the New York-based Apollo Global Management and, the Vistria Group of Chicago.
 The offer amounted to $10 per share, compared to its high of $89/share in 2009.
 The delisting was completed on February 1, 2017.

+The amount of lobbyists for Apollo Education Group was reduced from 27 in 2018, to 18 in 2019, and to 10 in 2021.
+In 2019, the Apollo Education Group was the third largest higher education funder of lobbyists.

 In March 2022, Pearson rejected a £7bn takeover bid from Apollo Global Management.

 Anthony W. Miller is Apollo Education Group's chairman.

 Schools and subsidiaries

 University of Phoenix

-The University of Phoenix is a wholly owned subsidiary of the Apollo Education Group.
+The University of Phoenix was a wholly owned subsidiary of the Apollo Education Group.
 The University of Phoenix is one of the largest higher education providers in North America.
 The university has approximately 40 campuses and confers degrees in over 100 degree programs at the associate, bachelor's, master's and doctoral levels.
 The University of Phoenix has an open enrollment admission policy only requiring a high-school diploma, GED, or an equivalent qualification.
 The school also provides associate or bachelor's degree applicants opportunity for advanced placement through its prior learning assessment, through which, aside from previous coursework, college credit can come from experiential learning essays, corporate training, and certificates or licenses.

 University of Phoenix students owe more than $35 billion in student loan debt, the most of any US college.
 In 2014, University of Phoenix was highlighted in a Time.com article titled "The 5 Colleges That Leave the Most Students Crippled By Debt".